 Maybe consider what you’d do if the City Hall booking doesn’t pan out (perhaps it wasn’t available to book, or you missed the time slots that opened and it was fully booked).
 Would you book a different date after all, including your photographer in that discussion?
 Would you consider changing the location to a similarly inexpensive beach or park setting?
 How would the new location look if the weather doesn’t play ball?

 When you fill out my inquiry form, you’ll notice it says: “only inquire after securing your booking with City Hall.”
-This is to avoid the messy process of figuring out what happens if you book me but don’t actually have a confirmed venue, and are unable to confirm it.
+This is to avoid the messy process of figuring out what happens if you book me but don’t actually have a confirmed venue, and are unable to book it.

 That said, some couples still reach out before their City Hall slot is secured.
 Sometimes it’s a genuine booking request (in which case, see the risks and “what-ifs” in this guide), sometimes it’s just checking availability – but no vendor can hold a date for months while waiting for City Hall.